 Miss Kislingbury, the diligent and efficient Secretary of the British Association of Spiritualists, is at present on a brief vacation visit to this country, and was in New York and Boston last week.
 We regret that she will not find time to visit Chicago.
 She is to be at Lake George, the guest of Mrs. Robert Dale Owen, the latter part of September.
-Miss Kislingsbury, for a yet young Spiritualist, has had a good deal of experience.
-For two years she witnessed the phenomena through Florence Cook (now Mrs. Corner), and had ample opportunity of resentation, but as we are taught by the precepts form materialization.
+Miss Kislingsbury for a yet young Spiritualist, has had a good deal of experience.
+For two years she witnessed the phenomena through Florence Cook (now Mrs. Corper), and had ample opportunity of

+Mrs. A. P. Brown will lecture in Sutton, satisfying herself of the reality of the fullform materialization.
 She gives encouraging accounts of the advance of Spiritualism in England among the intelligent classes.
 Many influential persons, who are not yet prepared to avow their belief, have been fully convinced of the genuineness of the phenomena.
-We trust that Miss Kislingbury will make us another visit some future summer, and not omit to see something of the Great West in the progress of her
+We trust that Miss Kislingbury will make us another visit some future summer, and not omit to see something of the Great West in the progress of her tour.

-Mrs. Hellis-Billing.
+Mrs. Hollis-Billing.

 To correct a false impression held in some quarters we desire to establish the identity of this amiable lady and excellent medium.
-Mrs. Billing is a lady about forty years of age, educated and refined in manner. formerly a resident of Louisville, Ky.
+Mrs. Billing is a lady about forty years of age, educated and refined in manner, formerly a resident of Louisville, Ky.
 She has traveled extensively in Europe and always moves in the highest circles of society wherever she may be, honored and respected by all.
-Her present husband is an English gentleman who never saw Chicago until the present summer, and has no relatives. here at the present time nor has he ever had.
+Her present husband is an English gentleman who never saw Chicago until the present summer, and has no relatives here at the present time nor has he ever had.
 He is now engaged in a lucrative and growing practice as a physician.

-Mrs. Billing is the principal character in Dr. Wolf's interesting and valuable book, "Startling Fuets in Modern Spiritualism."
+Mrs. Billing is the principal character in Dr. Wolf's interesting and valuable book, "Startling Facts in Modern Spiritualism."
 Any one knowing Dr. Wolf's critical mind and the exacting tests always applied by him in the investigation of spirit phenomena will realize the high and deserved honors with which Mrs. Billing passed the ordeal of his investigations.